Threat Detection Engineering Services

 A Threat Detection Engineering engagement should create forward motion, not just findings.

-Solutioned LLC uses a focused discovery-to-roadmap process to understand your environment, map available telemetry to relevant threat behaviors, prioritize the highest-value detection improvements, and produce practical artifacts your security, IT, and operations teams can use to strengthen detection capability over time.
+We use a focused discovery-to-roadmap process to understand the environment, map available telemetry to relevant threat behaviors, prioritize improvements, and produce practical artifacts.

 Step 1: Discover